Blast kills two at governor's office in southern Turkish city

 The U.S. Consulate General in Adana warned three weeks ago that "extremist groups continue aggressive efforts to attack U.S. citizens and other foreigners in Adana".
 The State Department has warned U.S. citizens to avoid travel to southeastern Turkey.

-(Additional reporting by Birsen Altayli and Tuvan Gumrukcu; Editing by Nick Tattersall and Raissa Kasolowsky)
+Additional reporting by Birsen Altayli and Tuvan Gumrukcu; Editing by Nick Tattersall and Andrew Heavens